 Pruning your bamboo

 You might never need to prune your bamboo.
-Most bamboos varieties that are sold in nurseries are pretty attractive and look good naturally.
+Most bamboo varieties that are sold in nurseries are pretty attractive and look good naturally.
 Their leaves will fall and just add to the mulch.
-But in same cases, pruning is a good idea.
+But in some cases, pruning is a good idea.

 Certain varieties, especially striped bamboo like Alphonse Karr look great when you remove the lower branches.
 When you cut back all the growth around the bottom 3 feet or so of the plant, it really shows off the distinct color of the canes.

-If you have bamboo privacy hedge, you may want to prune the top to make it clean and level.
-Personally, I prefer to let it grow naturally to it’s full height.
-Eventually the mature canes will top out at around the same place.
+If you have a bamboo privacy hedge, you may want to prune the top to make it clean and level.
+Personally, I prefer to let it grow naturally to its full height.
+Eventually, the mature canes will top out at around the same place.
 But in some well-manicured gardens, a clean, square hedge might look more attractive.
+Pruning the top also promotes lateral branching, which creates a denser hedge.

 Harvesting bamboo

 Congratulations, you’ve successfully grown a bumper crop of bamboo!
-If you’re really into it, like me, you have some showcase pieces around the center of your garden, like Buddha Belly and Alphonse Karr.
+If you’re really into it, like me, you have some showcase pieces around the center of your garden, like Robert Young, Graceful Bamboo, and Alphonse Karr.
 Then your perimeter will be lined with a nice bamboo hedge.
 And finally, you might have some compact, dwarf varieties to fill in the gaps and accent your more majestic specimens.

 Among the varieties, you will certainly have at least one or two that produce tall, straight handsome poles for building and home decor purposes.
 Black bamboo dries out beautifully, with its rich dark brown tones.
 You can use it for any number of light carpentry projects.
 Then you may have some giant timber bamboo for heavier construction.
 Maybe some surfboard racks in the garage or some framing in the man cave.
 The possibilities are limitless.

 Select the nicest canes, just the right size for whatever project you have in mind, and cut them down to just an inch or two above the ground.
 Any sharp wood saw should do the trick.
-Bamboo is very easy to cut through, because it’s hollow (usually).
-Just make a clean cut, and try to cut as close to the node as possible.
+Bamboo is very easy to cut through because it’s hollow (usually).
+Just make a clean cut, and try to cut as close above the node as possible.

 Conclusion